Ancient Egypt: Art

 Ancient Egyptian artisans used stone as a medium for carving statues and fine reliefs, but used wood as a cheap and easily carved substitute.
 Paints were obtained from minerals such as iron ores (red and yellow ochres), copper ores (blue and green), soot or charcoal (black), and limestone (white).
 Paints could be mixed with gum arabic as a binder and pressed into cakes, which could be moistened with water when needed.

 Pharaohs used reliefs to record victories in battle, royal decrees, and religious scenes.
-Common citizens had access to pieces of funerary art, such as shabti statues and books of the dead, which they believed would protect them in the afterlife.
+Common citizens had access to pieces of funerary art, such as ushabti statues and books of the dead, which they believed would protect them in the afterlife.
 During the Middle Kingdom, wooden or clay models depicting scenes from everyday life became popular additions to the tomb.
 In an attempt to duplicate the activities of the living in the afterlife, these models show laborers, houses, boats, and even military formations that are scale representations of the ideal ancient Egyptian afterlife.

 Despite the homogeneity of ancient Egyptian art, the styles of particular times and places sometimes reflected changing cultural or political attitudes.
 After the invasion of the Hyksos in the Second Intermediate Period, Minoan-style frescoes were found in Avaris.
 The most striking example of a politically driven change in artistic forms comes from the Amarna Period, where figures were radically altered to conform to Akhenaten's revolutionary religious ideas.
 This style, known as Amarna art, was quickly abandoned after Akhenaten's death and replaced by the traditional forms.